 If the amplifier exhibits overshoot, ringing, or any evidence of instability, even at a very low level, it will degrade performance.
-A small series resistor and shunt capacitor at each amplifier output (as shown in Figure 22 and Figure 23) will improve performance.
-The LMH6550, the LMH6702 and the LMH6628 have been successfully used to drive the analog inputs of the ADC12040.
+A small series resistor at each amplifier output and a capacitor across the analog inputs (as shown in Figure 32) will improve performance.
+The LMH6702 and the LMH6628 have been successfully used to drive the analog inputs of the ADC12D040.